Intermediate Single-Variable Algebra - Algebra 2

 Tap to reveal answer

-Factor out the 7:
+Finish out the solution:

-Factor out the 7:
+Finish out the solution:

 ← Didn't Know|Knew It →